dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/1-usage/index.md

 })
 ```

-You can also set it later in the code (but beware that commands will fail if no client has been provided):
+You can also set it later in the code (but beware that commands fail if no client has been provided):

 ```typescript
 const PokeTable = new Table(...)